SiDdHaRtHrAjDaSh/workplus/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Past Works

-We have used posenet to detect human posture and develop posture detection algorithms, We have extended its use in this application to help track workouts efficiently, We have also added voice functions for a contactless input and output stream.